Meet Danny Wilson (film): Production

-The film features cameos from Tony Curtis and Jeff Chandler.
+The film features cameos by Tony Curtis and Jeff Chandler.

-Sinatra had gone through a painful separation from first wife Nancy before the filming.
-Due to a major career slump, money issues and his volatile relationship with second wife Ava Gardner, Sinatra began to lose weight from his already thin frame.
-Co-star Shelley Winters, already in a contentious feud with the star, began to get concerned because she was looking increasingly bulky by comparison.
+Sinatra had experienced a painful separation from first wife Nancy before production of the film.
+His career was slumping, he faced money worries and his relationship with second wife Ava Gardner was volatile, and he began to lose weight from his already thin frame.
+Costar Shelley Winters, already in a contentious feud with Sinatra, became concerned that she appeared fat by comparison.